epoupon/fileshelter/README.md

 - Maximum download limit is set to 10
 - Maximum file size is set to 1 MB

+A [docker image](https://github.com/paulgalow/fileshelter-docker) is available, thanks to Paul Galow.

 ## Features
 - Multiple file upload (a zip is created server side)
 - Period of validity (from one hour to years)